cmwylie19/task-service/Scenarios/DeployInK8s.md

 ### Create a service

 Now that we have our deployment created, we can expose a service from it.
-We will use `kubectl expose` again and give the service a type LoadBalancer which indicates that we are exposing our service outside of the cluster. _In later scenarios this will not be necessary because we will use an ingress gateway_.
+We will use `kubectl expose`, and give the service a type `LoadBalancer` which indicates that we are exposing our service outside of the cluster.

+ _In later scenarios this will not be necessary because we will use an ingress gateway_.
 For now, in order to use our simple app, we must create a service.

 ```
 kubectl expose deployment task-service --type=LoadBalancer --port=8080
 ```

-Check the status of the service with the follwing command:
+Check the status of the service with the following command:

 ```
 kubectl get svc task-service